ultimate-notion/ultimate-notion/CONTRIBUTING.md

 # Contributing

-Welcome to the contributor guide of Ultimate-Notion.
+Welcome to the contributor guide of Ultimate Notion.

 This document focuses on getting any potential contributor familiarized with the development processes, but [other kinds of contributions] are also appreciated.